smwikipedia/StackExchangeArchiver/README.md

 `StackOverflowArchiver <UserID> <UserName> <q/a> <ArchiveFolder> [StartPage] [EndPage]`

-  `<UserID>`: The Stack Exchange site user id.
+  `<UserID>`: Required.
+The Stack Exchange site user id.
 It can be identified from the URL.
-Requried.

-  `<UserName>`: The Stack Exchange site user name.
+  `<UserName>`: Requried.
+The Stack Exchange site user name.
 It can be identified from the URL.
-Requried.

-  `<q/a>`: q for archiving questions, a for answers.
-Requried.
+  `<q/a>`: Requried. `q` for archiving questions, `a` for answers.

-  `<ArchiveFolder>`: Path to a local folder to store the archived posts.
-Requried.
+  `<ArchiveFolder>`: Requried.
+Path to a local folder to store the archived posts.

-  `<StartPage/EndPage>`: The start and end page number of the question/answer list in the Stack Exchange user activity page.
+  `<StartPage/EndPage>`: Optional.
+The start and end page number of the question/answer list in the Stack Exchange user activity page.
 If specified, only the posts within the page range will be archived.
 The post pages are sorted by date.
-Optional.